I know what you’re thinking, you can’t elope at home!

 While we’ve discussed how to livestream your wedding in the past, today we’re going for something a little more low-key- a virtual elopement.

-Let’s talk about why you’d want to go with that angle when you could feasibly through a huge wedding online.
+Let’s talk about why you’d want to go with that angle when you could feasibly through a huge wedding online and virtual marriage.

 You may also like: How To Elope: Complete guide